 Let’s say you have a channel where you want to promote a brand.
 From that viewpoint, you want to drive as much traffic as possible to your channel.
 In this case, it’s all about the volume.
 Get more volume, and you’ll see more profit.

-No matter the reason for your channel’s existence, be upfront about it.
+No matter the reason for your social media channel’s existence, be upfront about it.
 Don’t pretend to be one thing but secretly be focused on something else.
 Everything must be in alignment with who you are and what you’re trying to accomplish.
 People can spot when someone is being phony from miles away.
 If they detect it in you, they’ll stay away from your channel.

 Questions to ask yourself about your channel’s purpose: